Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: The Patterson-Walker metric and Killing vector fields

 Equivalently, by Lemmas \ref{lem: PW and End} and \ref{lem: hor and ver}, for any $\alpha\in\Omega^1(M)$ and $Y\in\mathfrak{X}(M)$,

-It follows from the first equation that $\xi=X^v+\pr^*f$ for some $f\in\cCi(M)$.
-Employing this to the second equation, we obtain
+It follows from the first equation that $ F=X^v+\pr^*f$ for some $f\in\cCi(M)$.
+Applying this to the second equation, we obtain

-As the first term depends on the fibre coordinates and the second one does not, necessarily both of them vanish, that is, $X$ is parallel and $f$ is constant.
-Since $X$ being parallel implies $R^s_\nabla X=0$, the result follows. \end{proof}
+As the first term depends on the fibre coordinates and the second one does not, necessarily both of them vanish, that is, $X$ is parallel and $f$ is constant, so the result follows. \end{proof}